Gavin Stamp: Television appearances

 Stamp presented a number of programmes about architecture for Channel 5.
-In 2005 he presented Pevsner’s Cities: Liverpool and Pevsner’s Cities: Newcastle, and in 2006 Pevsner's Cities: Oxford; each programme profiled the cities with reference to the writings of architectural historian Nikolaus Pevsner.
+In 2005 he presented Pevsner's Cities: Liverpool and Pevsner's Cities: Newcastle, and in 2006 Pevsner's Cities: Oxford; each programme profiled the cities with reference to the writings of architectural historian Nikolaus Pevsner.
 In 2007 he presented a five-part architectural travel series Gavin Stamp's Orient Express, in which he travelled by train along the original Orient Express route, stopping off to look at architecture and to see how the history of Eastern Europe is told in its buildings.

 Stamp regularly made television appearances as an expert interviewee: in 1986 he appeared in A Sense of the Past, a 6-part series for schools produced by Yorkshire Television about the relationship between buildings and local history; in 1990 he was interviewed for Design Classics: The Telephone Box, a favourite subject of Stamp's and one he wrote about (he inspired the listing of many telephone kiosks); in 1995 he appeared as guest expert in an episode of One Foot in the Past about Isambard Kingdom Brunel; and in 2003 he was interviewed by Paul Binski for an episode of Channel 5's Divine Designs which profiled Alexander "Greek" Thomson's St. Vincent Street Free Church in Glasgow.

-Oral history interview
+Legacy

 National Life Stories conducted an oral history interview (C467/48) with Stamp in 2000 for its Architects Lives' collection, now held by the British Library.

+Stamp's archive is held at the Paul Mellon Centre in London, and includes correspondence, images, research notes, newspaper and journal cuttings, draft publications, etc, from throughout his life.
+It was donated to the Centre in 2018.

 Personal life

-Stamp was married to Alexandra Artley from 1982 until 2007.
+Stamp was the son of Norah and Barry Stamp (the last Chairman of Cave Austin and Company).
+He was married to Alexandra Artley from 1982 until 2007.
 Their daughter Cecilia is a jewellery designer, and their other daughter, Agnes, works for Country Life.

 He married his second wife, biographer and cultural historian Rosemary Hill, on 10 April 2014.

 Stamp was a life-long member of the Church of England and loved its traditional forms of liturgy and architecture.
+In his last years he worshipped at St Hilda's church, Crofton Park in South London.

 Stamp was diagnosed with prostate cancer and underwent a course of chemotherapy in 2017.
 He died on 30 December 2017.